-In almost all (86%, n = 62) of the marine mammal bycatch events the individual was recorded as dead, but some (7%, n = 5) individuals were captured alive and the remainder were classed as decomposing (7%, n = 5; Table 8).
-The number of live observer bycatch records with no associated photographs for identification verification was higher (n = 34).
+In almost all (97%, n = 85) of the marine mammal bycatch events, the individuals were recorded as dead, with one individual captured alive and the remainder (n = 2) classed as decomposing (Table 8).
+The number of live observer bycatch records with no associated photographs for identification verification was higher (n = 13).
 It would be valuable to collect photos of live animals; however, the focus of the observer is on returning the animal safely to sea and in other cases (e.g. when longlining) some individuals are never brought aboard.